Norway–Russia border: Closing the border (1940s)

 The Moscow Armistice of 1944 and the Paris Peace Treaties, 1947 ceded Petsamo and other Finnish areas to the USSR.
 During Operation Barbarossa, the Axis invasion of the Soviet Union in World War II, northern Norway served as the staging area for the German attack on Murmansk.
 The Soviet Union made an excursion over the border in 1944 in the Petsamo–Kirkenes Offensive which aimed to extinguish the German military forces in the area.
 Soviet forces took the town of Kirkenes, which had been evacuated by the Germans who used scorched earth tactics, on 24 October 1944.
 Soviet troops continued west to Tana Municipality, but withdrew in September 1945.

-The ceding of Petsamo from Finland to the Soviet Union had no effect on the border, as the Soviet Union by default inherits the old border line.
+The ceding of Petsamo from Finland to the Soviet Union had no effect on the border, as the Soviet Union by default inherited the old border line.
 A common commission was created to the review the border, with negotiations taking place from 1 to 16 August 1946.
 The field review took place between 1 July and 4 September 1947.
 Norway initially proposed using cairns to mark the border, but the Soviet Union wanted to use the same method as along its other borders, with wooden markers, each 2 m from the border line.
 There was to be a free line of sight from each pair of markers to the next.
 The idea initially met resistance from Norwegian authorities for cost reasons, but they soon agreed on the principle to reduce unintentional border crossings.
 Markers in soil were dug down 2 m and markers on bedrock were fastened with four bolts.
 Border checkpoints were established at Skafferhullet and Boris Gleb.
 Geodesic measurements were undertaken to establish the border in accordance with the Bessel ellipsoid.
 The entire border area was mapped in 1:20,000.